floragunncom/search-guard-docs/_docs/kibana_authentication.md

 ## Basic authentication configuration

-Use the following settings in `kibana.yml` to configure the authentication:
+Use the following settings in `kibana.yml` to configure HTTP Basic authentication:

 | Name | Description |
 |---|---|